PATRIC3/p3_docs/docroot/user_guides/services/fastq_utilities_service.md

 # Fastq Utilities Service

 ## Overview
-The Fastq Utilities Service provides the capability for aligning, measuring base call quality, and trimming fastq read files to estimate quality.
-Fastq reads (paired-or single-end, long or short, zipped or not), as well as Sequence Read Archive accession numbers are supported.
-The three components (trim, fastqc and align) can be used independently, or in any combination.
+The Fastq Utilities Service makes available common operations for FASTQ files from high throughput sequencing, including: generating FastQC reports of base call quality; aligning reads to genomes using Bowtie2 to generate BAM files, saving unmapped reads, and generating SamStat reports of the amount and quality of alignments; and trimming of adapters and low quality sequences using TrimGalore and CutAdapt.
+The Fastq Utiliites app allows the user to define a pipeline of activities to be performed to designated FASTQ files.
+The three components (trim, fastqc and align) can be used independently, or in any combination.These actions happen in the order in which they are specified.
+In the case of trimming, the action will replace untrimmed read files with trimmed ones as the target for all subsequent actions.
+FASTQ reads (paired-or single-end, long or short, zipped or not), as well as Sequence Read Archive accession numbers are supported.

 ### See also
 * [Fastq Utilities Service](https://patricbrc.org/app/FastqUtil)